First-principles molecular quantum electrodynamics theory at all coupling strengths: Numerical Examples

 \section{Numerical Examples}

-We demonstrate the validity and advantages of VT-QEDHF across different coupling strengths on a sample molecule (C$_2$N$_2$H$_6$ isomer with the STO-3G basis set being employed).
-The different configurations of the isomer along the trans-cis pathway can be found in the SM.
-Figure~\ref{fig:vscqed_vs_f} plots the ground state energy of C$_2$N$_2$H$_6$ molecule using various methods.
-The VT-QEDHF method with pre-defined variational parameter $f$ (.i.e., without optimizing the $f$) is denoted as the VT-QEDHF(f) method.
-The figure shows that the VT-QEDHF(f) method naturally connects to the QEDHF and sc-QEDHF methods at the two limits (i.e., $f=0$ and $f=\lambda$, respectively).
-The red star in Figure~\ref{fig:vscqed_vs_f} marks the optimized VT-QEDHF energy, which is the minimum of VT-QEDHF(f) energies as is.
-The optimized $f$ for the weaker (Fig.~\ref{fig:vscqed_vs_f}a) and stronger (Fig.~\ref{fig:vscqed_vs_f}b) coupling cases are 0.53 and 0.73, respectively, showcasing that stronger couplings favor more transformation in Hamiltonian and the corresponding results are closer to that of SC-QEDHF method.
+We demonstrate the validity and advantages of the VT-QEDHF method across various coupling strengths using a sample molecule (C$_2$N$_2$H$_6$ isomer, with the STO-3G basis set employed).
+Configurations of the isomer along the trans-cis pathway are detailed in the Supplementary Material (SM).
+Figure~\ref{fig:vscqed_vs_f} plots the ground state energy of the C$_2$N$_2$H$_6$ molecule using different methods.
+The VT-QEDHF method with a predefined variational parameter $f$ (i.e., without optimizing $f$) is referred to as the VT-QEDHF(f) method.
+This method shows a natural progression to the QEDHF and SC-QEDHF methods at the limits of $f=0$ and $f=\lambda$, respectively.
+The red star in Figure~\ref{fig:vscqed_vs_f} indicates the optimized VT-QEDHF energy, which is the lowest among the VT-QEDHF(f) energies as shown.
+The optimized $f$ values for the weaker (Figure~\ref{fig:vscqed_vs_f}a) and stronger (Figure~\ref{fig:vscqed_vs_f}b) coupling cases are 0.53 and 0.73, respectively.
+These values suggest that stronger couplings necessitate greater transformation in the Hamiltonian, with the corresponding results more closely aligned with the SC-QEDHF method.

-Moreover, the additional optimization of $f$ does not notably amplify the SCF optimization workload.
+Furthermore, the additional optimization of $f$ does not notably amplify the SCF optimization workload.
 For the calculations in Fig~\ref{fig:vscqed_vs_f}, the SC-QEDHF method reaches convergence after 26 iterations, while the VT-QEDHF method meets the same criteria after 36 iterations, indicating a marginal increase in computational duration.
-Although the VT-QEDHF method incorporates both VT-dressed and DSE-mediated one-/two-body integrals, the computation of the VT-dressed one-body and two-body integrals predominantly contributes to the bottleneck.
+Although the VT-QEDHF method incorporates both VT-dressed and DSE-mediated one-/two-electron integrals, the computation of the VT-dressed one-electron and two-electron integrals predominantly contributes to the bottleneck.
 This computation must be undertaken in every iteration, which is the same in the SC-QEDHF method.
 Consequently, the computational expenses of the VT-QEDHF and scQEDHF methods are nearly equivalent.